c0ntact0/GET_MY_MUSIC_BACK/README.md

 ### Running from the command line
 * Open a terminal on Mac/Linux or a command shell in Windows
-* Use de cd command to go to the script directory
+* Use de cd command and go to the script directory
 * Run the script

 ```